lilvin/yolo-k8/readme.md

 5. Launch the Minikube dashboard

-6. Deploying Applications: To deploy an application to your Minikube cluster, use the kubectl apply command to deploy and create services.
-Cd into client and run kubectl apply -f client-deployment.yaml –f client-service.yaml and then cd into backend and run kubectl apply -f deployment.yaml -f service.yaml -f configmap.yaml.
+6. Deploying Applications: To deploy an application to your Minikube cluster, use the kubectl apply command.  to deploy and create services.
+   Cd into client:
+   run kubectl apply -f client-deployment.yaml –f client-service.yaml
+    cd into backend
+    run kubectl apply -f deployment.yaml -f service.yaml -f configmap.yaml.
 7. Accessing Services
 8. Cleaning Up